anthcp-infocom/389-ds-container/README.md

 The startup was modified to;
 * Start the ns-slapd program in a consistent manner by deleting stale locks before startup!
+* Added SIGTERM handling to ensure gracefull shutdown of LDAP process